-- Licences are permissions/authorisations (contractual or otherwise based) that allow one or more parties to do perform certain acts. - In the field of OA, Open Content Licences (e.g. CCPL) are used to grant a permission to perform acts (copy, redistribute, modify, etc) a work of authorship or other subject matter (e.g. a DB) - Different type of licences in the OC field.
+- Licences are permissions/authorisations (contractually or otherwise based) that allow one or more parties to do perform certain activities. - Licences (so called esp. in the field of copyright) may be directed to a plurality of subjects and be drafted in standard forms.
+These are usually called public licences (e.g. CCPL = Creative Commons Public Licence, GPL = General Public Licence, etc) - In the field of OA, Open Content Licences (e.g. CCPL) are used to grant once and for all a permission to perform acts (copy, redistribute, modify, etc) a work of authorship or other subject matter (e.g. a DB) - Different type of licences in the OC field.
 A possible problem is "licence proliferation", i.e. too many (and possibly incompatible) licences.
 Therefore, in the "open environment" there is a general consensus that new licences should not be created unless really necessary.
-One of the main goals of the Legal Interoperability WG in OpenMinTeD is to prepare a licence compatibility matrix as well as recommending which licences should be used.
+One of the main goals of the Legal Interoperability WG in OpenMinTeD is to prepare a licence compatibility matrix.